reaganb/centos7-scraper/README.md

 The Scraper class of the scraper module have methods to recursively scrape for downloadable files from the http://mirror.rise.ph/ website.
 To be specific, this project can harvest all file information from the CentOS 7 repository in the website.

 ### Usage
-The script will work as long as there is Python 3 installed on the system.
-Check if it is installed by executing the following command on the terminal.
+Check if Python 3 is installed in the system.
 ```
 $ python --version
 ```